-Years ago, when I lived in Perth, I used to visit a very wise and dear reiki therapist, who continually tried to teach my 23-year-old self one very important lesson:
+Years ago, I used to visit a very wise and dear reiki therapist, who continually tried to teach my 23-year-old self one very important lesson:

 That sometimes, ‘it just is’.